 Lower Level ISEE students should have a strong grasp of decimal place values up to the thousandths place.
 For many students, this may be a concept that’s not fully integrated yet, so it’s essential to build true understanding..

-To get the most out of ISEE test prep, the student should be able to
+To get the most out of ISEE math prep, the student should be able to

 For example, they should know that when a number is in the tenths place, that number can be written as a fraction with 10 as the denominator.
 This knowledge will also help when converting between fractions and decimals.